For degree, see Related Programs, below.

 PhD degrees in a variety of different fields and can offer you the

 opportunity to develop a research project which will help you to

 apply your coursework to real problems.
-A research project not only
+A research project will

-will enhance your knowledge and ability to integrate your learning,
+enhance your knowledge and ability to integrate your learning and

-but it will impress graduate schools and future employers, giving
+will impress graduate schools and future employers, giving you an

 Learning science as a process.
 Many of our